 A common thread throughout her projects is a poetic exploration of inequities in both humanity and nature.
 By juxtaposition of challenging, seductive, intriguing or humorous elements, she opens the work to a wide range of interpretation.
 Working with dancers and composers has resulted in richly textured work that has been performed internationally or screened at international film festivals.

 Originally from Long Island, N.Y., Esslinger holds an MFA from the University of Minnesota.
-She has been the recipient of seven Ohio Arts Council Individual Artist Excellence awards and a New Forms Regional Grant (NEA).
-She has been an artist-in-residence at the Omora Ethnobotanical Preserve near Cape Horn in Chile, Headlands Center for the Arts in Sausalito, CA, Singing Pictures workshop in Seoul, South Korea and the Grafikwerkstaadt in Dresden, Germany.
-She has taught at Kenyon College since 1984.
+She has been the recipient of eight Ohio Arts Council Individual Artist Excellence awards and a New Forms Regional Grant (NEA).
+She has been an artist-in-residence at the Omora Ethnobotanical Preserve near Cape Horn in Chile, Headlands Center for the Arts in Sausalito, California, Singing Pictures workshop in Seoul, South Korea and the Grafikwerkstaadt in Dresden, Germany.
+She taught at Kenyon College 1984-2024.
 In 2019 she was the director of the Kenyon-Rome program.

 Artist Statement

-Although each of my projects has a separate focus, commonalities are found through a central concern about inequities and the way that artistic processes can confront them, especially with the use of digital media.
-I do not seek to be didactic, but rather raise questions by juxtapositions of seductive, intriguing or humorous elements.
+Although each of my projects has a separate focus, commonalities are found through a central concern about inequities and the way that artistic processes can confront them, especially through the combination of digital and traditional media.
+It is my intention that time-based media activate the physical materials in a way that the whole is more than the parts.
+Additional input from collaborators adds layers of metaphor.
+The surprising results of these interactions are a reward for this intuitive process.
+I do not seek to be didactic, but rather raise questions by juxtapositions of seductive, intriguing or humorous suggestions.

 Portfolio